Kushagra2009-star/AI-image-predictor/README.md

 # AI-image-predictor
-This is my very first coding project in the journey to the top UK university, i have copleted this with help of Tensorflow and Keras to built a beginner friendly neural network to classify handwritten digits from MNIST dataset
+This is my very first coding project in the journey to the top UK university, i have copleted this with help of Tensorflow and Keras to built a beginner friendly neural network to classify handwritten digits from MNIST dataset on **GOOGLE COLLAB**
 HERE I AM GOING TO TELL YOU..... :blush:

 ## 1- what does this project do :thinking: